adrianstevens/Dolby-Audio-Plug-in-for-Xamarin/README.md

 The DolbyAPI solution contains two projects:

 DolbyAPI: a Xamarin.Android java binding project for the Dolby API

 DolbyTest: a Xamarin.Android test appication demonstrates the API in C#

+DolbyTest2: a Xamarin.Android test appication separating the Dolby Listener code from the Activity

 *** Required ***